arnelenero/reactorlib/docs/routing.md

 const isAuthenticated = ({ auth }) => auth !== null;
 ```

 If a `canEnter` _guard function_ is defined, the router will only activate the matched route if this function evaluates to `true`.
-Otherwise, it will route to the `fallback` route.
+Otherwise, it will route to the `fallback` path.
 This is useful for apps that require user login to access specific features.

 The general form of such guard function is:
 ```typescript